 The Uyghurs, or Uighurs, are a Turkic people who live in Central and East Asia.
 As of 2019, Uyghurs live primarily in the East Turkistan (aka Xinjiang Uyghur Autonomous Region of China), where they are one of China's fifty-five officially recognized ethnic minorities.
 Uyghurs primarily practice Islam.
 An estimated 80% of Uyghurs live in the south-western portion of the region, the Tarim Basin.
 Outside XUAR, the largest community of Uyghurs in China is in Taoyuan County, in north-central Hunan.
 The official population is 11.3 millions by China in 2015, but Uyghur Scholars are estimating it 20-30 millions.
 The World Uyghur Congress estimates the Uyghur population outside of China at 1.0–1.6 million.
 Significant diasporic communities of Uyghurs exist in the Central Asian countries of Kazakhstan, Kyrgyzstan, and Uzbekistan and in Turkey.
 Smaller communities live in Afghanistan, Germany, Belgium, the Netherlands, Norway, Sweden, Russia, Saudi Arabia, Australia, Canada, and the United States.
 There are over 5000 Uyghur in the US.
 Boston area has an estimated 200 Uyghurs residing.

 Uyghurs have beautiful culture, language and history.
 However, as we speak, an ethnic genocide is taking place by Chinese Communist Party.
-Millions of people are locked up in Chinese Concentration Camps, the largest incarceration since the holocaust.
+Millions of people are locked up in China's Concentration Camps, the largest incarceration since the holocaust.
 Almost half a million children are taken to the orphanages being raised in Chinese way.
-People are doing forced labor, organs are being harvest and all sorts of disgusting atrocities you could imagine.
-As people living in the free world, we havto raise our voice for the voiceless.
+People are forced to do labor, organs are being harvested and all sorts of disgusting atrocities you could imagine.
+As people living in the free world, we have to raise our voice for the voiceless.

 > Have you tried Uyghur food in Boston yet?